-This fresh strawberry cream tart is the easiest summer tart you can make.
-The base of the tart is just a big shortbread cookie and the filling is made with yogurt whipped cream, and then all you have to do is top it with fresh berries or maple syrup macerated strawberries and a little basil or mint.
-This tart is proof that elegant desserts don't have to be complicated.
+This fresh strawberry cream tart is the easiest summer tart you can make and an ode to strawberries and cream.
+The base of the tart is just a big shortbread cookie topped with yogurt whipped cream and a mound of strawberries.
+This strawberry tart is proof that elegant desserts don't have to be complicated.

 Jump to:

-- butter—use unsalted butter, though salted could work as we aren't using much in this recipe
+- butter—use unsalted butter, though salted could work as we aren't using much in this recipe.
+You may omit the salt in the cookie dough if you bake with salted butter

-- sugar—you need icing sugar for the shortbread tart crust and for the whipped cream topping
+- sugar—icing sugar makes the shortbread tart crust more tender and fine and the whipped cream topping much smoother than granulated would

 - vanilla extract—use pure vanilla extract if you can for a gentler flavour